-Conklin Hall is home to nearly 250 students.
+Conklin Hall is home to over 250 students.
 This hall is co-ed by wing or floor throughout the building and is for First-year and New Transfer Students only.
 Conklin Hall is near the middle of campus, has air conditioning and is in close proximity to Kreischer Quadrangles, the Sundial food court and Jerome Library.

 Students | Only First-year and New Transfer Students can select to live in this hall.

 Bedroom | Most students living in Conklin Hall will be living in a Double Room.
 For all available options, see below: